hack-technicolor/hack-technicolor/docs/Recovery.md

 In order to check which firmware bank is currently set as *active bank*" you can do any of the following:

-- Read contents of `/proc/banktable/active` file.
+- Read contents of `/proc/banktable/active` file or run the `bootmgr partition active` command if that file does not exist.
 This requires you have root access to the gateway.
 - Read serial console log during boot.
 This requires a serial adapter connected to the gateway device board.
 Recommended in case of soft-bricks.
-- Fash some different, yet valid firmware from BOOTP via TFTP and see if the flashed firmware is being booted by default.
+- Flash some different, yet valid firmware from BOOTP via TFTP and see if the flashed firmware is being booted by default.
 This is recommended whenever you have yet to root the gateway for the first time and it is in normal working order.

 ## Change booted bank